wtraylor/modular_megafauna_model/docs/design.md

 	!include diagrams.iuml!population_classes
 @enduml

-## Error Handling {#sec_errorhandling}
+## Error Handling {#sec_design_error_handling}

-### Exceptions ### {#sec_exceptions}
+### Exceptions {#sec_design_exceptions}
-The herbivory module uses the C++ standard library exceptions defined in `<stdexcept>`.
+The library uses the C++ standard library exceptions defined in `<stdexcept>`.
 All exceptions are derived from `std::exception`:

-@startuml "Standard library exceptions used in the herbivory module."
+@startuml "Standard library exceptions used in the megafauna library."
 	!include diagrams.iuml!exception_classes
 @enduml

 Any function that potentially *creates* an exception declares that in its doxygen description.

-Beware that any function—unless documented otherwise—will not catch exceptions from calls to other functions.
+\warning Beware that any function—unless documented otherwise—will not catch exceptions from calls to other functions.
-Therefore, even if a function does not announce a potential exception throw in its documentation, it will pass on any exceptions from other functions which it calls.
+Therefore, even if a function does not announce a potential exception throw in its documentation, exceptions created in other functions can arise.

 Exceptions are used…:
+- …to check if the TOML instruction file is correct.
 - …to check if parameters in public methods are valid.
 - …to check the validity of variables coming from outside of the herbivory module where there are no contracts defined and ensured.